Reactive arthritis is a form of inflammation that can cause swelling, pain, and discoloration in the feet, ankles, knees, and back.

 - analyzing tissue samples from the throat, urethra, and cervix for bacteria

 - studying the synovial fluid present in the joints

 - taking X-rays of the spine, pelvis, and joints

 As reactive arthritis can be difficult to identify, less severe cases might go undiagnosed.

 A person’s treatment plan will depend on their current observable symptoms, the underlying causes of reactive arthritis, and whether the condition is at an acute or chronic stage.

 - managing pain

 Preventing repeat infections that can trigger reactive arthritis is also important for self-care.
-Patients should use condoms to reduce the risk of acquiring a sexually transmitted infection.
-Store and cook food at recommended temperatures to stop the spread of food-borne bacteria.
+People can use barrier methods, such as condoms, to reduce the risk of acquiring an STI, and they can store and cook food at recommended temperatures to stop the spread of foodborne bacteria.